ianstrang2/berkoTNF/docs/LLM-player-profile-plan.md

 - **UI integration**: Added profile display section to `PlayerProfile.component.tsx`

 ### Prompt Enhancements
-- **Dynamic Profile Length**: Implemented automatic scaling of narrative depth based on player experience (100-150 words for newbies, 200-300 for regulars, 400-600 for veterans)
+- **Dynamic Profile Length**: Implemented automatic scaling based on matches played (50-100 words for <25 games, scaling up to 350-450 words for 200+ games)
 - **Enhanced Career Retrospective**: Added comprehensive career arc instructions for veterans with season-by-season progression analysis
 - **Tone Refinement**: Updated from "Funny, Only-Positive" to "Funny with light-hearted banter" allowing honest mentions of lows framed humorously and positively
 - **Narrative Variety**: Enhanced instructions to avoid repetitive phrases and ensure unique voice for each profile